Stripe Atlas vs Firstbase vs DIY: What's Included

 The coverage gap analysis

 Formation and structure are different things.
+Most founders treat them as the same thing.

 When DIY becomes structural risk

-The difference is not in what is created.
-The difference is in what is assumed.
+The difference is in what gets assumed.

-They were not covered.
 They were never in scope.

 Get structural patterns other founders miss